mikeshardmind/python-base2048/readme.md

 - This is being used to transmit public keys (Implementation details have not been shared at this time)

-- This is used by [Wakforge](https://wakforge.org) to allow users their share customized builds with eachother in chat apps.
+- This is used by [Wakforge](https://wakforge.org) to allow users to share customized builds with each other in chat apps.

 ### What's this binary blob in the wheel?